-Indiana Bat and Northern Long-eared Bat habitat may occur in many locations noted in Table 8-5 in Section 8 and as described in Appendix T. However, as discussed in Section 8, tree clearing will occur at these locations during the approved winter clearing window between November 1 and March 31 to the extent practicable.
-This will avoid impacts to these bat species, meaning no mitigation will be required.
-If clearing outside of the winter window is required, it will be performed as described in Section 8 subject to USFWS approval.
+Indiana Bat and Northern Long-eared Bat habitat may occur in many locations noted in Table 8-5 in Section 8 and as described in Appendix T. However, as discussed in Section 8, tree clearing will be conducted during the approved winter clearing window between November 1 and March 31 to the extent practicable.
+If clearing outside of the winter window is required, it will be performed as described in Section 8 subject to NYSDPS, NYSDEC, and USFWS approval.
 This BMP is also shown in Table 9-3.